tvtaerum/cGANs_housekeeping/README.md

 From an analytical perspective, comparing row 4 (embedded value 2: attractive female with high cheek bones versus embedded value 3: attractive female with large lips) provides insight into what feature selection and embedding means.
 While the persons identifying features may believe they are looking only at size of lips, the analytical process of cGans identifies what is uniquely different in comparing rows three and four.

 ### 7.  other changes that can be applied?

+There are a number of other adjustments were made in order with the hope of improving results.

 #### a. only selecting faces with certain characteristics - such as attractiveness

+Only faces identified as being attractive were included - it appeared to be a good way to select out those faces which were complete.
 ```Python
 	# enumerate files
 	for idx, filename in enumerate(listdir(directory)):